What are the aims of this leaflet?

 - In some instances it is best to use preventative treatment to reduce the chance of side-effects such as osteoporosis.
-A good diet and regular exercise help to protect the bones.
-In addition, tablets known as bisphosphonates, together with calcium and vitamin D, are recommended if the steroid treatment is going to last for more than a few weeks.
+A healthy diet and regular exercise help to protect the bones.
+In addition, tablets known as bisphosphonates, together with calcium and vitamin D, may be recommended by your doctor if the corticosteroid treatment is going to last for more than 3 weeks.

-- The main way to avoid side effects is by keeping the dose to the lowest one needed.
-In some of the conditions that are treated with steroids, a ‘steroid sparing effect’ can be achieved by adding in other tablets that affect the immune system such as azathioprine, methotrexate, dapsone, mycophenolate mofetil, cyclophosphamide, or ciclosporin.
-The potential benefits and drawbacks of adding an immune-suppressive steroid-sparing medication to long-term steroid treatment will be discussed with you by your doctor.
+- The main way to avoid side effects is by using the lowest effective dose.
+In some of the conditions that are treated with corticosteroids, a ‘steroid sparing effect’ can be achieved by the addition of other tablets that affect the immune system such as azathioprine, methotrexate, dapsone, mycophenolate mofetil, cyclophosphamide, or ciclosporin.
+The potential benefits and drawbacks of adding an immune-suppressive steroid-sparing medication to long-term corticosteroid treatment will be discussed with you by your doctor.

 What should I do?

-- If you are on long-term steroid treatment, you should carry a steroid card and/or wear a Medic Alert bracelet or necklace (see below).
-If you were to become unconscious (for example, after a road traffic accident) and had to go to hospital, the doctors there would be made aware that your steroid treatment would need to continue, and the dose might even have to be increased temporarily.
+- If you are on long-term corticosteroid treatment, you should carry a steroid card and/or wear a medical alert bracelet or necklace.
+If you were to become unconscious (for example, after a road traffic accident) and needed to go to hospital, the emergency team would be made aware that your treatment would need to continue, and the dose might even have to be increased temporarily.

-- Remember that it is dangerous to stop the corticosteroid tablets suddenly (see above); never do this without discussing the matter with your doctor or pharmacist.
+- Remember that for courses longer than 3 weeks it is dangerous to stop the corticosteroid tablets suddenly (see above) and you should never do this without discussion with your doctor or pharmacist.